bitslip6/bitfire/new.md

 ```

 6. Enable IP blocking.
 By default BitFire will not black list IPS.
 We recommend you enable this feature since
-it allows for the fastest possbile drop of request floods for DoS attacks.
+it allows for the fastest possbile drop of request floods for HTTP floods.
 ```ini
 allow_ip_block = true
 ```